k-mcc/k-mcc/README.md

-### Hi there 👋
+### Hi there! 👋

+I study computer science at the University of Virginia.
+I'm especially passionate about creating technology that combats climate change.
+Here, you can find a few of my personal projects:

-- Currently, I'm perfecting a website where surgical patients can generate a timetable to track their post-op medications.
+- Currently, I'm perfecting [a website](https://github.com/k-mcc/medication-schedule) where surgical patients can generate a timetable to track their post-op medications.
 I built the website using HTML, CSS, JavaScript, and PHP.
-I am planning to make it open to the public.
-- My previous project created a dynamic visual representation of any musical artist using Java Swing and an API for song lyrics.
-Before that, I developed algorithms that create personalized playlists for different occasions in Spotify.
+- In December, I created [a program](https://github.com/k-mcc/art) that generates a dynamic visual representation of any given musical artist using Java Swing and an API for song lyrics.
+- During the fall, I developed [a set of algorithms](https://github.com/k-mcc/web-apps) that create personalized playlists for different occasions in Spotify.

+Explore my code!

 <!--
 **k-mcc/k-mcc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.